Spirit Play (grades k-6)

 Spirit Play is staffed with enthusiastic and knowledgeable guides who have been trained in the Montessori approach to classroom management.
 This means they allow the children to make choices and even struggle a bit, only offering help when it is requested or safety is a concern.

 Our guides model the values of curiosity and joy, as they share stories and answer questions.
-They seek to create a calm environment that is conducive to exploration and community building.
+They seek to create a calm and engaging environment that is conducive to exploration and community building.

 The Experience